kaihenzler/angular-minicolors/README.md

 angular-minicolors is planned to be API compatible with: [http://labs.abeautifulsite.net/jquery-minicolors/](http://labs.abeautifulsite.net/jquery-minicolors/)

 keep in mind, that this is my first public angular-directive and it is by far not finished.

+## TODO

+- wrap the original events in angular events

 ## Found an issue?